Liber de arte distillandi de simplicibus: Impact

 The Kleines Destillierbuch was extremely successful commercially and was published in 16 different editions from 1500 to 1568.
 It directly influenced the later works of Philipp Ulstad, Eucharius Rösslin, and Adam Lonicer.

-The book's impact reached outside of Germany, and it was one of the first works about the natural sciences that was translated into English.
+The book's impact reached outside Germany, and it was one of the first works about the natural sciences that was translated into English.
 It was also the first book specifically on chemistry that was translated into English.
 It was translated into Dutch in 1517, into English in 1527, and into Czech in 1559.